samarthdd/icap-aks-delivery/documentation.md

 - Login to argocd UI

-You can deploy and sync each service from argoCD UI in the following this order --RabbitMQ Operator
+You can deploy and sync each service from argoCD UI in the following order 1-RabbitMQ Operator, 2-Cert Manager, the rest can follow in any order
---Cert Manager
-the rest can follow in any order

 ## 5. Testing the solution.